Configure the right power plan on the Exchange Server. When you install Windows Server, the…

 After the mailbox move completed to Exchange Server 2013 or Exchange 2016, it continues to proxy the autodiscover request to Exchange Server 2010.
 Exchange Server 2010 responds with a 302 redirect back to Exchange Server 2013 or Exchange 2016.

-What is the fix for Outlook not connecting to Exchange?
+Fix for Outlook not connecting to Exchange

 To resolve this issue, restart the MS Exchange Autodiscover Application Pool.

-Restart the Autodiscover Application Pool on the Exchange Server 2013 or Exchange Server 2016 servers.
+Note: Restart the Autodiscover Application Pool on the Exchange Server 2013 or Exchange Server 2016 servers.
 There will be no disruption when the MSExchangeAutodiscoverAppPool is restarting.
 Do this on all the Exchange 2013 or Exchange 2016 servers!

 Run PowerShell as administrator and run the following command.

 PS C:\> Restart-WebAppPool MSExchangeAutodiscoverAppPool

 Restart Outlook clients, and they should be able to connect to the Exchange server.

 What if you migrate a lot of users in the coming weeks?